elvanja/jenkins-gitlab-hook-plugin/README.md

 # Jenkins Gitlab Hook Plugin

-Enables Gitlab web hooks to be used to trigger SMC polling on Gitlab projects
+Enables Gitlab web hooks to be used to trigger SMC polling on Gitlab projects<br/>
 Plugin details can be found at https://wiki.jenkins-ci.org/display/JENKINS/Gitlab+Hook+Plugin

 ## Why?

-For [Gitlab](http://gitlabhq.com) there is an existing solution that might work for you.
+For [Gitlab](http://gitlabhq.com) there is an existing solution that might work for you.<br/>
 You can just use the notifyCommit hook on [Git plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) like this:

 ```
 http://your-jenkins-server/git/notifyCommit?url=<URL of the Git repository for the Gitlab project>
 ```

-But, with a large number of projects that are mostly polling (no hooks), the project might actually be built with a great delay (5 to 20 minutes).
+But, with a large number of projects that are mostly polling (no hooks), the project might actually be built with a great delay (5 to 20 minutes).<br/>
 You can find more details about notifyCommit and this issue [here](http://kohsuke.org/2011/12/01/polling-must-die-triggering-jenkins-builds-from-a-git-hook).

-That is where this plugin comes in.
+That is where this plugin comes in.<br/>
 It gives you the option to use build\_now or notify\_commit hook, whichever suits your needs better.

 ### Build now hook